overload-development-community/olmod/README.txt

 - Main menu notification for when there is a new version of olmod, by marlowe.

 - Observer mode health bars and damage indicators for pilots, by Tobias.

+- In team anarchy, players now glow their team's color when taking damage, by Tobias.

+- A joystick curve editor, by luponix.

+- In anarcy, a multiplayer game option to turn off assist scoring, by Sirius.

 How does it work
 ----------------